 Read MoreGenre: Crime

-Read MoreNominated for 3 Golden Globe Awards, including Best Motion Picture – Drama, Best Motion Picture – Non-English Language and Best Actor in a Motion Picture – Drama.
+Read More4 Academy Award Nominations, including Best Picture, Best Actor and Best International Feature Film.
+Golden Globe Winner for Best Motion Picture – Non-English Language and Best Actor in a Motion Picture – Drama.
+Critics’ Choice Award Winner for Best Foreign Language Film.
 Brazil, 1977.
 Marcelo, a technology expert in his early 40s, is on the run.
 Hoping to reunite with his son, he travels to Recife during Carnival but soon realizes that the city is not the safe haven he was expecting.
 Presented in Portuguese with English subtitles.

 Read MoreMichelle Pfeiffer stars as Angela De Marco, a mob wife determined to leave behind her unfaithful husband and the criminal world he’s tied to.
 When her husband’s untimely death draws the attention of both a relentless mob boss (Dean Stockwell) and the FBI, Angela’s attempt at a fresh start in Manhattan becomes a witty and fast-paced adventure.
 Also featuring Matthew Modine and Alec Baldwin.
 Directed by Jonathan Demme (The Silence of the Lambs).